open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 ### DaemonSet Mode

-DaemonSet should satisfy your most basic needs and is the most common method to deploy OpenTelemetry Collector.
+DaemonSet should satisfy your needs if you want the Collector run as an agent in your Kubernetes nodes.
 In this case, every Kubernetes node will have its own Collector copy which would monitor the pods in it.

 The following example configuration deploys the Collector as DaemonSet resource.
 The receiver is Jaeger receiver and